jjerhot/ALPINIST/README.md

 Citation
 -----------------

-This code has been published together with [arXiv:2201.05170][2201.05170] and uses values and equations cited there.
+This code has been published together with [arXiv:2201.05170][2201.05170] and [arXiv:2303.xxxxx][2303.xxxxx] and uses values and equations cited there.

 When using this framework, please cite

 - <em>ALPINIST: Axion-Like Particles In Numerous Interactions Simulated and Tabulated</em>, J. Jerhot et al., JHEP 07 (2022), 094, [arXiv:2201.05170][2201.05170].

+and when using for reinterpretation for KOTO experment, please cite

+- <em>Probing Long-lived Axions at the KOTO Experiment</em>, Y. Afik, et al., [arXiv:2303.xxxxx][2303.xxxxx].

-and the following external software used by this framework
+The following external software is used by this framework

 - <em>An Introduction to PYTHIA 8.2</em>, T. Sjostrand et al, Comput.
 Phys.Commun.
 191 (2015) 159, [arXiv:1410.3012][1410.3012].